 How Well It Works

-Studies report that cyclosporine ophthalmic is effective in increasing tear production, relieving blurred vision, and decreasing the use of artificial tears.1
+Studies report that cyclosporine ophthalmic may increase tear production, relieve blurred vision, and decrease the use of artificial tears.1

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)